1. Key Characteristics

 4. Is This the Right Dog for You?

 HIGH: The Welsh Springer Spaniel is energetic, so plan on daily walks and play time to expel energy and prevent negative behavior.

 Running and playing outdoors will help them burn off energy, but be sure to exercise your dog on a lead or within a secure area when outdoors because of their hunting instincts.

-MEDIUM: Welsh Springer Spaniels shed an average amount and should be brushed a few times during the week.
-More brushing should be done during periods of excess shedding.
-Bathing can be done as needed.
+MEDIUM: Welsh Springer Spaniels shed an average amount — brush yours a few times during the week, and more so during periods of excess shedding.
+Bathe as needed.

 Spaniels who hunt should be checked for debris and insects when returning indoors from fields, swamps or wooded areas.
 Trim the hair between the paw pads, especially for outdoor working spaniels.

-MEDIUM: There are a few genetic health problems associated with this breed, and they include:
+MEDIUM: There are a few genetic health problems associated with this breed:

 Watch this Welsh Springer Spaniel pup go!: